nikolareljin/burn-iso/README.md

 Simple shell scripts for downloading popular Linux ISOs and burning them to a USB device using `dialog` for UI prompts.

+Repository

+- GitHub: git@github.com:nikolareljin/burn-iso.git

+Recent Changes

+- Root commands are short symlinks (`./etcher`, `./download`, `./burn`, `./setup`).
+- Actual app scripts were moved from `./scripts/*.sh` to `./inc/*.sh`.
+- Scripts resolve the repo root at runtime so they work via symlinks or direct `bash ./inc/<name>.sh`.

+Symlinked entrypoints

+- The root now contains simple entrypoints without the `.sh` suffix: `./etcher`, `./download`, `./burn`, `./setup`.
+- These are symlinks pointing to the actual scripts in `./inc/*.sh`.
+- This keeps the root clean and makes commands shorter to run.

 Etcher for the CLI

-- Use `etcher.sh` for a simple, Etcher-like flow in your terminal:
+- Use `./etcher` for a simple, Etcher-like flow in your terminal:
   - Select Image (download from curated list or pick a local .iso)
   - Select Drive (USB by default)
   - Flash (with progress gauge)